The Occupation of the American Mind: Plot

-Controversy around one showing
+Controversies

+2019 Screening in Takoma Park, MD

 The documentary was scheduled to be shown at a community center in Takoma Park, Maryland, but was postponed for a month after the Jewish Community Relations Council (JCRC) of Washington protested the city government's sponsorship of the showing.
 One resident wrote Mayor Kate Stewart, "I strongly believe that this film is not in keeping with the spirit or criteria for 'We are Takoma'/Takoma Park Arts.
 The films that are screened as part of Takoma Park Arts are supposed to be shown in conjunction with 'Docs in Progress.'
 Specifically, the Takoma Park Arts website states: 'Screenings feature documentaries on a wide range of topics, providing filmmakers with feedback from the audience on work in progress.
 The series is offered in partnership with Docs in Progress.'
 This film is not affiliated with Docs in Progress, and to my knowledge, the filmmakers will not be there to receive feedback from the audience.
 Thus, it appears that this screening doesn't even comply with the criteria for Takoma Park Arts film screenings."

 The city eventually showed a 45-minute version instead of the full 84 minutes, to provide an opportunity for discussion after the viewing.

 After the screening, a panel discussion was held with representatives of the Jewish Voice for Peace and the Council on American-Islamic Relations.

 Prior to the screening of the documentary, city officials asked the Jewish Community Relations Council of Greater Washington to participate, but they declined the request since they believed the other participants of the panel were "opposed to the very existence of the State of Israel".